pwighton/ci-qms/QM-001--QualityManual.md

 documents.

-All computer system validation, data integrity, and data management activities related to *clinical investigations* shall be performed and documented in accordance with the Computer System Validation, Data Integrity and Data Management Procedure, SOP-004.
+All computer system validation, data integrity, and data management activities related to *observational studies* shall be performed and documented in accordance with the Computer System Validation, Data Integrity and Data Management Procedure, SOP-004.

-All computer systems used in *clinical investigations* shall be considered for validation in accordance with GAMP 5 risk-based principles as described in the Computer System Validation, Data Integrity and Data Management Procedure, SOP-004.
+All computer systems used in *observational studies* shall be considered for validation in accordance with GAMP 5 risk-based principles as described in the Computer System Validation, Data Integrity and Data Management Procedure, SOP-004.